nathan-sprague/CV_lab/README.md

 <img src="images/pt5.jpg" width="200">

 ## <b>Limitations of color thresholding</b>
-<b>Change the variable "partNum" to 2 and run the program</b><br>
+<b>Change the variable "partNum" to 6 and run the program</b><br>
 - This will execute the same function you made as before, but with the bee pasted on a wooden background.
 - Is your function still able to detect it?
 Probably not.
-We will use more robust methods to detect the bee on varying backgrounds.
+We will now make some more robust methods to detect the bee on varying backgrounds.

 ## <b>Canny + dilation</b>

 Since the background removal function doesn't work well with backgrounds similar to the bee's color, let's look at other options.

-<b>Change the variable "partNum" to 3.</b><br>
+<b>Change the variable "partNum" to 7.</b><br>
-<b>11.
+look at the function "detectCanny"<br>
+<b>13.
 Modify the two canny thresholds to have many lines where the bee is, and have few lines elsewhere</b><br>
 - OpenCV's Canny edge detection attempts to detect edges in the image.
 - We will try to detect distinguish between the bee (many color variations/edges) from the background (fewer color variations)
 - Next, the function will dilate the edges and turn the edges into approximate shapes.